programarivm/sms-twilio-webhook/README.md

 > **Note**: the database values must be the same as in the `app/config/parameters.yml` file in the [`programarivm/sms`](https://github.com/programarivm/sms) app.

-### TODO
+### TODOs

+- Set up a web server

+- Add an HTTP endpoint to process Twilio's request

-Write more documentation.
+- Write more documentation

 ### Contributions

-Would you help make this library better?
 Contributions are welcome.

 - Feel free to send a pull request
 - Drop an email at info@programarivm.com with the subject "SMS Contributions"